anandu06dev/ng4StarterKit/README.md

 ## Observable Store

-We can combine services with reactive extensions to emulate a reactive store like the VUEX store by holding an internal memory object and providing data every time an action was called.
-We use BehaviourSubjects as Observables to notify all observers about the data structure as immutable objects.
-In addition we also could wrap every action by HTTP API calls if it is necessary to hit against the server.
-This concept is already provided by 3rd-party libraries like NgRx or ngrx-data.
+We also can combine services with reactive extensions to emulate the behaviour of a reactive store like the VUEX store.
+By holding an internal memory object and providing data every time an action was called through the service API, we can easily promote functional programming concepts.
+The usage of BehaviourSubjects as Observables enables us to notify all observers about the data changes.
+In addition we could wrap every action with HTTP API calls if it is necessary to hit against the server.
+This concept is already provided by a couple of 3rd-party libraries like NgRx or ngrx-data.

 ```
 @Injectable()